Anubrata11/Digital-VLSI-SoC-vsd-nasscom/README.md

 3. Load the invertor layout in magic tool
 4. Performing spice extraction of invertor in magic tool
 5. Editing the SPICE model file and graphical simulation
+6. Find the error in the magic tech file and fix them

 #### Command for changing the distance between cells
 ```